manutortosa-collab/iconic-es-next/README.md

 * The images must be of 1920x1080 resolution.
 * Copy your custom overlay images to the `overlays` folder previously created.
 * They should be named `${system.theme}.webp`
 * As above, the `${system.theme}` variable corresponds to the system you are looking to override.
-This also applies to the transparent default overlay.
-* If a given system image is not found, then it should fallback to the fully transparent overlay.
+* You can also provide an alternative overlay without replacing the theme default background.

 ### Multilanguage support